skuzniar/luabythec/README.md

 ## Credits

 Lua bindings generator is a simple wrapper on top of [sol2](https://github.com/ThePhD/sol2), an excellent library for binding C++ to Lua.
-Without that library producing these bindings would be very difficult.

 ## License